DanielNwaeze/Data-Science-and-Programming-Projects/README.md

 # My-C-Projects
-Folder for some of my personal works using C++ programming Projects include
+Folder for some of my personal works using C++ programming and machine learning

+Projects include

 * Time Management App(C++)